But the modern version of getting lost can be a healing experience.

 There’s lost and there’s actually lost…

-We love the idea of lost because the opportunities are profound.
+We love the idea of ‘taking the scenic route’ because the opportunities are profound.
 Reconnection.
 Refinding.
 Slowing down.
 Right down.
 Enjoying the small moments, exercising self control, being mindfully aware, using deliberate focus to enjoy the moment.
-We invite everyone to take this luxury, that is entirely free, but requires some courage and bloody-mindedness to get started.
+We invite everyone to take this luxury, that is entirely free, but requires some courage to get started!

 Here’s our Guide on Where to Get Lost in the New Forest: